br3ign/ClassRepo/README.md

 # ClassRepo
-Repository of Documents and Scripts for classes
+Repository of Documents and Scripts for classes that'll be useful for students

 ## Directory Structure